PKSangdeh/8x8_MIMO_freq_indoor/README.md

 # 8x8_MIMO_freq_indoor
-_this repo has the experimental data sets for freq. resp. of 8x8 MIMO_
+_this repo has the experimental data sets for freq. resp. of 8x8 MIMO._

 ***1. Purpose of the Test:***